bevyengine/bevy/docs/profiling.md

 While it doesn't provide as much detail as vendor-specific tooling, Tracy can also be used to coarsely measure GPU performance.

-Add the `RenderDiagnosticsPlugin` to your app, and then compile with Bevy's `trace_tracy` feature.
-GPU spans will show up in a separate row at the top of Tracy, labeled as `RenderQueue`.
+When you compile with Bevy's `trace_tracy` feature, GPU spans will show up in a separate row at the top of Tracy, labeled as `RenderQueue`.

 > [!NOTE]
 > Due to dynamic clock speeds, GPU timings will have large frame-to-frame variance, unless you use an external tool to lock your GPU clocks to base speeds.
-When measuring GPU performance via Tracy, only look at the MTPC column of Tracy's statistics panel, and not individual frame data.
+When measuring GPU performance via Tracy, only look at the MTPC column of Tracy's statistics panel, or the span distribution/median, and not at any individual frame data.
 <!-- markdownlint-disable MD028 -->

 > [!NOTE]